adammwilson/SpatialAnalysisTutorials/climate/RCM/README.md

 Do you understand what’s happing there?
 We’re asking for two sources (temp -tas- and precip -pr-) and subsetting both to a region and time.
 In addition, the lines that look like “ c:0.001(m3 kg-1):c“ convert the units from kg m-2 day-1 to mm/day (a more familiar unit).
 The new units (mm/ day) will be documented in the data you download (nice!).

+Next:

-Next click on the red “Data Downloads & Files” button next to the views.
-Then, scroll down and download the link that says “netCDF file.”
-Save the file with the name: GFDL_Future.nc
+* Click on the red “Data Downloads & Files” button next to the views
+* Scroll down and download the link that says “netCDF file.”
+* Save the file with the name: GFDL_Future.nc

+#### Historical Data
 For the past monthly data for precip and temperature copy and paste the following script for the GFDL CM2.0 20c run (1968-2000) into the expert box and click “OK”:

 ```